The Mark of Zorro chapter 27 Orders for arrest

 The grunted and took the letter, and the comandante motioned for the courier to withdraw.
 His excellency read the letter with speed, and when he had finished there was an unholy gleam in his eyes, and he twirled his mustache with every evidence of keen satisfaction.
 And then he read the letter again, and frowned.

-He liked the thought that he could crush Pulido more, but he disliked to think that Señor Zorro, the man who had affronted him, was still at liberty.
+He liked the thought that he could crush Don more, but he disliked to think that Señor Zorro, the man who had affronted him, was still at liberty.
 He got up and paced the floor for a time, and then whirled upon the comandante.

 “I shall leave for the south at sunrise,” he said.
 “My presence is urgently needed at Reina de Los Angeles.
 You will attend to things.
 Tell that courier he shall ride back with my escort.
 I go now to the house of my friend.”

 And so, in the morning, the started south, his escort of twenty picked troopers surrounding him, the courier in their midst.
 He traveled swiftly, and on a certain day at mid-morning entered the plaza of Reina de Los Angeles unheralded.
-It was the same morning that rode to the Pulido in his carriage, taking his guitar with him.
+It was the same morning that rode to the Pulido hacienda in his carriage, taking his guitar with him.

 The cavalcade stopped before the tavern, and the fat landlord almost suffered an apoplexy because he had not been warned of the governor’s coming, and was afraid he would enter the inn and find it in a dirty state.